 2. Use AI to Automate Before You Use It to Innovate

 Small businesses benefit most when AI is first used to eliminate repetitive tasks.
-This creates instant ROI and builds internal confidence in AI.
+This creates immediate ROI and builds internal confidence in AI.

 Common early wins include: